 If you have an SQ by the item, it is priced by the weight – and most likely this is expensive, so ask before you order.

 Italian Dining Etiquette: You do not have to order from every course.
 You can order one item from any menu.
 The staff may look at you suspiciously, but this is most certainly permitted.
 Also, your meals do not come with sides; you will have to order them separately on the contori section of the menu… as if you have not had enough food already.

 Dolci – Dessert, which comes last, or sometimes first for us.
 If you have not had authentic, Italian Tiramisu or a cannoli, you have to try one.
 To die for!
 Dessert makes all the waiting so worth it!
 This is a photo of tiramisu I made at home.
 Oh, yes, people – I can rock some amazing recipes from Italy, too!
 My time here has certainly paid off in the kitchen!
 If you want the recipe check it out here, Tiramisu Recipe.

 Digestivi when you dine out in Italy, is a must.
 The Italians feel the need to drink something to help all that food digest.
 So, if you ate four courses, and need to roll out the door, order a digestivi… and what the heck you – have already been there four hours.
 What’s a few more minutes?!
 Try the limoncello, grappa, or amaro, which have become our after-dinner favorites.

-I hope these tips help, and please come back to read more on our life in Italy.
+I hope these tips help, and please check out more articles on our life in Italy here.
 Thank you for reading!

 Do you have a crazy restaurant story you want to share?
 Please share in the comments below!
 We would love to hear about it!